Bered, Beer-la'hai-roi, Kadesh, Massah and Meribah, Mount Hor, wilderness of Zin, way of the Atharim (Map proposals for)

 (pp. 986-989 vol. 3.
 Aharon Kempinski.
 "Masos, Tel."
 Ephraim Stern, Editor.
 The New Encyclopedia of Archaeological Excavations in the Holy Land.
 New York.
 Simon & Schuster.1993)

 Kempinski noted some of buildings appeared to be Ramesside Egyptian in appearance and Egyptian pottery was found suggesting it may have been an Egyptian garrison town controlling trade in the region, Midianite pottery being found.
-The Bible has Israel being guided by Midianites to Kadesh from Mount Hor and Egyptian pottery and architectural building procedures could have accompanied the Israelites if they came from Egypt in an Exodus in Ramesside times.
-If Aharoni is right that Masash is Hormah and I am right it is Kadesh, then the track from Mashash N to Umm es-Saiyar might be Israel's rout from Seir to Hormah-Kadesh?
-Joshua conquered a king of Hormah and a king of Arad, suggesting Hormah might have been a settlement as well as regional name about Arad and vicinity.
+The Bible has Israel being guided by Midianites to Kadesh from Mount Hor and Egyptian pottery and architectural building procedures could have been recast as by the biblical narrator as Israelites from Egypt in an Exodus in Ramesside times.

 "Problems" encountered in identifying biblical sites: